 - Students (e.g., for each student involved in company sponsored research, the department will ensure that the student has a Student Advisory Committee (SAC) or alternative protective mechanism such as a non-conflicted departmental point of contact).

-The COI Office has developed template letters for disclosure of non-University activities to employees and students, available in Start myDisclosures.
+A template letter to disclosure of Outside Activities to University Personnel and Students is available in UIC Research COI.
 The letter should be modified as appropriate.
 The UEO monitors the disclosure.
 A copy of the letter must be provided to the UEO and uploaded to your Disclosure Profile in UIC Research COI.